UsefulEngines/AwsContainerLab/README.md

 dictate when, where, and for how-long the task instance collection will run.
 A Task instance may run once to completion, be scheduled to run when specific events occur, or be run continuously within the context of a Service.

 A **Service** enables ECS to provide a desired-state capability ensuring that some number of Tasks are available at all times.
 Tasks are created within the context of a Service, but Tasks may also be created independently of a Service.
 Services can be configured to leverage resources such as Load Balancers and thus provide dynamic address mapping for perhaps transient back-end
 Task instances.

 A **Cluster** provides the contextual hosting abstraction necessary to schedule, launch, maintain, terminate, and manage resources for our Services and Tasks.

+Services and Tasks occupy 3 states, Pending, Running, and Stopped.

 ### Create a Fargate-Type ECS Cluster